 - Course requirement in second field of study.

 - A final oral dissertation defense with passing grade.

 - Work in some instructional capacity for at least one academic quarter.
-Read about exceptions to this requirement in our Guide to Graduate Study
+Read about exceptions to this requirement on page 12 of our Guide to Graduate Study.

 Typically, the student is admitted to candidacy once they have completed residency requirements, qualifying exams, and a prospectus defense.
 Note that the Master of Arts in Political Science is an intermediate degree, awarded to those who have completed TGS residency requirements.
 Students entering with a master’s degree from any U.S. or international institution are subject to the same general requirements, though the department may grant some transfer credit.